Copyright (c) Microsoft Corporation.

 from dataclasses import dataclass

-from typing import get_args
+from typing import Any, Optional, Union, get_args

 from pyrit import prompt_converter

-from pyrit.models import Identifier, PromptDataType
+from pyrit.models import PromptDataType

 [docs] @dataclass class ConverterResult: """The result of a prompt conversion, containing the converted output and its type.""" #: The converted text output.
 This is the main result of the conversion. output_text: str #: The data type of the converted output.
 Indicates the format/type of the ``output_text``. output_type: PromptDataType def __str__(self) -> str: """ Representation of the ConverterResult.
 Returns: str: A string representation showing the output type and text. """ return f"{self.output_type}: {self.output_text}"

-[docs] class PromptConverter(abc.ABC, Identifier): """ Base class for converters that transform prompts into a different representation or format.
+[docs] class PromptConverter(Identifiable): """ Base class for converters that transform prompts into a different representation or format.
 Concrete subclasses must declare their supported input and output modalities using class attributes: - SUPPORTED_INPUT_TYPES: tuple of PromptDataType values that the converter accepts - SUPPORTED_OUTPUT_TYPES: tuple of PromptDataType values that the converter produces These attributes are enforced at class definition time for all non-abstract subclasses. """ #: Tuple of input modalities supported by this converter.
 Subclasses must override this.
 SUPPORTED_INPUT_TYPES: tuple[PromptDataType, ...] = () #: Tuple of output modalities supported by this converter.
 Subclasses must override this.
-SUPPORTED_OUTPUT_TYPES: tuple[PromptDataType, ...] = () def __init_subclass__(cls, **kwargs: object) -> None: """ Validate that concrete subclasses define required class attributes.
+SUPPORTED_OUTPUT_TYPES: tuple[PromptDataType, ...] = () _identifier: Optional[ComponentIdentifier] = None def __init_subclass__(cls, **kwargs: object) -> None: """ Validate that concrete subclasses define required class attributes.
 Args: **kwargs: Additional keyword arguments passed to the superclass.
 Raises: TypeError: If a concrete subclass does not define non-empty SUPPORTED_INPUT_TYPES or SUPPORTED_OUTPUT_TYPES. """ super().__init_subclass__(**kwargs) # Only validate concrete (non-abstract) classes if not inspect.isabstract(cls): if not cls.SUPPORTED_INPUT_TYPES: raise TypeError( f"{cls.__name__} must define non-empty SUPPORTED_INPUT_TYPES tuple. " f"Declare the input modalities this converter accepts." ) if not cls.SUPPORTED_OUTPUT_TYPES: raise TypeError( f"{cls.__name__} must define non-empty SUPPORTED_OUTPUT_TYPES tuple. " f"Declare the output modalities this converter produces." )

 [docs] def __init__(self) -> None: """ Initialize the prompt converter. """ super().__init__()